vercidium-audio/vaudio-godot-mono-openal-3d/README.md

 # Vercidium Audio

-Raytraced audio addon with realistic muffling, reverb, ambience and visualisation for Mono Godot 4, using OpenAL Soft as the audio backend.
+Raytraced audio addon for Mono Godot 4,with realistic muffling, reverb, ambience and visualisation, using OpenAL Soft as the audio backend.

-> [!WARNING]
-> This plugin is experimental and requires testing and feedback
+For Standard Godot (not C#), please use [this plugin](https://github.com/vercidium-audio/vaudio-godot-native-openal-3d-release/releases).

 This repository requires Vercidium Audio v1.7.0 and OpenAL Soft to run:
 - Download the Vercidium Audio SDK from [vercidium.com](https://vercidium.com)